top of page

 Here’s the funny thing.
 Practice this regularly with people in all walks of your life and there’s a very good chance they will start doing this too.

 Guess what happens?
-You are heard fully too.
+YOU are heard fully too.

 Beautiful how that works isn’t it?